chanchalmittal/Ticket-Alignment-System-Using-AI/readme.md

 - `mongoose`: ^8.13.2
 - `nodemailer`: ^6.10.1

-## 🤝 Contributing

-we don't accept contributions for this project, as this is a part of a video and code files needs to given as it is.

 ## 🙏 Acknowledgments

 - Inngest for background job processing
 - Google Gemini for AI capabilities
 - Mailtrap for email testing
-- MongoDB for database
+- MongoDB for the database